I. Financial support by the Society and role of the Council

 The diplomas must be prepared using specific templates by the appropriate administrative coordinator and, if this is not specified in the specific regulations, by the ERA Secretary-Treasurer and normally signed by the ERA President and the ERA Secretary-Treasurer or by the ERA President and the Chair of the specific Committee.

-XVI.
-Notification of Committee Candidates After they are Elected by Council or Confirmed by the General Assembly
+XV.
+Notification of Committee Candidates after they are Elected by Council or Confirmed by the General Assembly

 The ERA Officer in charge of informing the relevant people of all candidates of ERA committees approved (or not approved) by Council and/or the General Assembly will normally be the ERA Secretary-Treasurer if not otherwise indicated in the single regulations.
 He/she will inform the Chairs of the various ERA Committees of the outcome of the elections/nominations so that the Chair can then inform the relevant people accordingly.
 If the ERA Committee has its Chair within the ERA Council, the notification will be given by the ERA Secretary-Treasurer directly.